System Design Space

 Tooling as part of the platform

-Editors, compilers, and analyzers form one engineering system, not optional add-ons.
+Editors, compilers, analyzers, and CI form one engineering system, not optional add-ons.

 People and roles in the story